 Can a museum donation appraisal fee be based on the appraised value?
 No. A donor should avoid percentage-of-value, deduction-based, success, or outcome-based fees.
 The appraiser compensation should be non-contingent and stated in writing before the assignment starts.

 Why are museum donation appraisal fees sometimes higher than simple appraisal fees?
-Museum gifts can require qualified-appraisal reporting, property-category research, institution coordination, Form 8283 support, provenance review, collection scoping, adviser questions, and a defensible workfile.
-Those tasks can add real professional time.
+Museum gifts can require qualified-appraisal reporting, category research, institution coordination, Form 8283 support, provenance review, collection scoping, adviser questions, and a defensible workfile.
+Those tasks add real professional time.

 Should museum or CPA questions be included in the quote?
 Ask directly.
 A transparent quote should say whether factual museum corrections, CPA questions, attorney comments, Form 8283 coordination, and one or more revision rounds are included or billed separately.